jonathanritson42/XARlabsTestTask/README.md

 I also wouldn't usually include builds in a git repo but for convenience and ease I have also included it here.

-Project setup
+--Project setup--

 Using Unity 6
 Open each test scene and enter playmode to demonstrate each task Alturnatvely change git history to systematically apply each task

-For bonus builds either install provided android apk (/Builds/...) to an android phone that is at least android version 12 and ARCore supported or Switch profile to the preset Android profile (File/BuildProfiles) and Build to device.
+For bonus build either install provided android apk (/Builds/...) to an android phone that is at least android version 12 and ARCore supported or Switch profile to the preset Android profile (File/BuildProfiles), make sure the XR plug-in is using the correct setting (Android/Google ARCore - AR) and Build to device.

-Initial Ideas
+--Initial Ideas--

 Unity Project setup - 2023.3 doesn't exist (other than beta versions which can be useful but can also be less stable) - used unity 6 LTS instead with URP

-Task 1 Process
+--Task 1 Process--

 Initially setup creating the object with the correct components Then make sure this is working by entering play mode